 During his fifty years in New England, Williams was a staunch advocate of religious toleration and separation of church and state.
 Reflecting these principles, he founded Rhode Island and he and his fellow Rhode Islanders framed a colony government devoted to protecting individual “liberty of conscience.”
-This “lively experiment” became Williams’s most tangible legacy, though he was best known in his own time as a radical Pietist and the author of polemical treatises defending his religious principles, condemning the orthodoxy of New England Puritanism, and attacking the theological underpinnings of Quakerism.
+This “lively experiment” became Williams’s most tangible legacy, though he was best known in his own time as a radical Pietist and the author of polemical treatises defending his religious principles, condemning the orthodoxy of New England Puritanism and attacking the theological underpinnings of Quakerism.

 His lifelong search for a closer personal union with God forged his beliefs and ideas.
 Rejecting the moderate theology of Puritanism, Williams embraced the radical tenets of separatism, turned briefly to Baptist principles, but ultimately declared that Christ’s true church could not be known among men until Christ himself returned to establish it.
 From his reading of the New Testament, in which Christ had commanded religious truth and error to coexist in every nation until the end of the world, Williams concluded that liberty of conscience–“soul liberty” as he called it–was necessary because no one could know for certain which form of religion was the true one God had intended.

 These views, among others (like his criticism of King James I), kept him embroiled in protracted religious and political controversies throughout his life.
 He was banished from Massachusettsin 1636 for sedition and heresy after refusing to cease preaching what the colony deemed “diverse, new, and dangerous opinions.”
-Williams fled into the wilderness and founded the town of Providence, was only the first of several disputes that consumed his energies.
+Williams fled into the wilderness and founded the town of Providence, though this banishment was only the first of several disputes that consumed his energies.
 For Williams, the banishment became a kind of personal badge of courage.
 In his dealings with neighboring Puritans, he never missed an opportunity to remind them of the wrong they had committed against him.
 In numerous polemical writings, he engaged in a prodigious religious debate with John Cotton, the Boston minister, and referred often to his banishment as proof of the human injustice that resulted from intolerance.

 His death at age 80 in Providence, RI went mostly unnoticed.
 It was the American Revolution that transformed Williams into a local hero–Rhode Islanders came to appreciate the legacy of religious freedom he had bequeathed to them.
 Although he has often been portrayed by biographers as a harbinger of Jeffersonian Democracy, most scholars now conclude that Williams was less a democrat than a “Puritan’s Puritan” who courageously pushed his dissenting ideas to their logical ends.
 In 1956, Roger Williams University opened its doors in Rhode Island, named after the founder whose ideas impact the state even today.